Skip to Content

 While getting out of the city on a coffee tour is a must, don’t leave without discovering all the things to do in Medellin.
 I even moved here for six weeks after my first visit because I loved it so much!
 These are just a few of our favorite activities in Medellin.

 • City tour – Get your bearings and explore Medellin with a local guide.
-This walking tour with Real City is one of the best free walking tours I’ve done in Latin America!
-You need to book a day in advance and then you’re all set to see the highlights of downtown Medellin.
-Alternatively, this bike tour of Medellin covers more ground with plenty of stops for photos as you explore back roads, quiet parks, and colorful neighborhoods.
+We loved this bike tour of Medellin, which covers lots of ground with plenty of stops for photos as you explore back roads, quiet parks, and colorful neighborhoods.

 • Eat amazing food – There are flavors galore here, so get a taste of Medellin by joining a private food tour!
 You get to try traditional Colombian food and drinks as your guide helps you order at some of the best local spots.
 If you’re looking for a great meal on your own, the vegetarian pizza at Cafe Zorba is a personal favorite of mine!